 The debate continues with varying opinions about exactly what nanotechnology can achieve.
 Some researchers believe nanotechnology can be used to significantly extend the human lifespan or produce replicator-like devices that can create almost anything from simple raw materials.
 Others see nanotechnology only as a tool to help us do what we do now, but faster or better.

 The third major area of debate concerns the timeframe of nanotechnology-related advances.
 Will nanotechnology have a significant impact on our day-to-day lives in a decade or two, or will many of these promised advances take considerably longer to become realities?

 Finally, all the opinions about what nanotechnology can help us achieve echo with ethical challenges.
 If nanotechnology helps us to increase our lifespans or produce manufactured goods from inexpensive raw materials, what is the moral imperative about making such technology available to all?
-Is there sufficient understanding or regulation of nanotech based materials to minimize possible harm to us or our environment?Only time will tell how nanotechnology will affect our lives, but browsing through the topics on the navigation bar above or on our Nanotechnology Applications page will help you understand the possibilities and anticipate the future.
+Is there sufficient understanding or regulation of nanotech based materials to minimize possible harm to us or our environment?Only time will tell how nanotechnology will affect our lives, but browsing through the topics on the navigation bar above will help you understand the possibilities and anticipate the future.